On being a humaneitarian

 As you become a humaneitarian, here are some ways you might “mess up”:

-- You’ll… overcook the first dish of pork ribs you’ve ever made, undercook the chicken legs, and burn the lamb shanks — but a few weeks later you’ll try all those recipes again.
+- You’ll… overcook the first dish of pork ribs you’ve ever made, undercook the chicken legs, burn the lamb shanks — but a few weeks later you’ll try all those recipes again and, eventually, succeed.

-- You’ll… grow weary of not finding humane cuts of your favorite meat, so you’ll just buy the industrial version in the store — but at least you’ll be aware that you’re doing it, unlike most people.
+- You’ll… grow weary of searching high and low to find humanely raised versions of your favorite meat, so one day you’ll just buy the industrial version in the store — but at least you’ll be aware that you’re doing it, unlike most people.

-- You’ll… express your eating philosophy to a friend over dinner at a restaurant, and unintentionally make them feel “inhumane” when they order the steak — but you’ll reassure them that you’re ok with their choice and will express yourself differently next time.
+- You’ll… express your eating philosophy to a friend over dinner at a restaurant and unintentionally make them feel “inhumane” when they order the factory farmed steak — but you’ll reassure them that you’re ok with their choice and you’ll express yourself differently next time.

 - You’ll… think that your life as humaneitarian should be easier than it is — but who said this is an easy way of eating?
 Instead, it’s a deeply rewarding one, and makes a real difference in the lives of animals.